github-technology-partners/technologypartnerprogram/README.md

 <summary>🔽 Expand AI Options</summary>

 #### [Copilot Extensions](copilot-extensions.md)
-Boost your productivity with GitHub Copilot and its extensions.
+Learn how to create a Copilot Extension and explore what partners have built.

 </details>